KeckObservatory/KPFTranslator/docs/troubleshooting.md

 <u>Problem</u>:

-There is some kind of AO gateway communicaiton problem, and so far we don't know what the root causee is.
+There is some kind of AO gateway communicaiton problem, and so far we don't know what the root cause is.
 This happens intermittently.

 <u>Solution</u>:

 Modify AO keywords as k1obsao in a k1aoserver-new terminal.

-* Open AO hatch and check status
+Open AO hatch and check status:

 ```
 modify -s ao aohatchcmd=open
 show -s ao aohatchsts
 ```

-* Send PCU to KPF
+Send PCU to KPF:

 ```
 modify -s ao pcuname=KPF
 show -s ao pcuname
 ```

-* Send AO rotator to 0 deg
+Send AO rotator to 0 deg:

 ```
 modify -s ao obrt=0
 show -s ao obrt
 ```

-* Set rotator to stationary
+Set rotator to stationary:

 ```
 modify -s dcs rotmode=stationary